The 10 Georgia Cities With The Largest Black Population For 2023

 But how has the increase in the black population impacted Georgia?
 Which cities and towns in Georgia have seen the greatest increase in its Black population?

-What's the blackest city in Georgia?
-Union City took the number one over all spot for the largest Black population in Georgia for 2023.
-See if it ranked as one of the most african american cities in America.
+What’s the blackest city in Georgia?
+The city with the largest Black population in Georgia for 2024 is Union City.
+See if Union City ranked as one of the most african american places in America.

 And if you already knew these places were Black, check out the best places to live in Georgia or the most diverse places in Georgia.